 Sometimes to avoid problems, while trying to maintain their facade of teaching holiness, these same teachers try to ignore what happened to King David, King Solomon, the Apostle Peter, the unnamed disciples in John 6:66; etc. and simply say, such modern examples were only false converts (or never really saved).
 By doing so they confuse and deceive some of their listeners, but also reveal how inconsistent their own teaching is.
 The reason it is inconsistent and dangerously unbiblical is because it is built on the lie and license for immorality of eternal security.

-As mentioned earlier, John MacArthur is a Calvinist and believes like Ray Comfort.
+As mentioned earlier, John MacArthur is Reformed and believes like Ray Comfort.
 MacArthur also teaches a holiness message, that is, sometimes.
 But MacArthur can also turn right around and teach a blatant license for immorality with seemingly no problem.
 In the MacArthur study Bible, which is not really a study Bible at all but only a Calvinistic indoctrination Bible, MacArthur stated the following in reference to the long string of sins listed in 1 Cor.
 6:9 and 10.
 Under 1 Cor.
 6 verse 11, he wrote this:

 "Some who used to have those patterns of sinful life were falling into those old sins again, and needed reminding that if they went all the way back to live as they used to, they were not going to inherit eternal salvation, because it would indicate that they never were saved."
 (The MacArthur Study Bible, 1997, p.
 1736.)